Lyecocoworld/Biomentry/README.md

 - 🛡️ **WorldGuard integration** (disable notifications in certain regions)
 - 🌍 **Multilingual support**: English & French
 - 🛠️ **Advanced configuration options**

+*Currently in V0.2 so expect more major features to come*

 ---